tunsmart/interactionR/cran-comments.md

 ## What's new?
 * Numerous bug fixes.
 Made recoding for preventive exposure optional.
 Added many argument checks to allow the package the fail gracefully.

+## What's new?
+* Made an important material correction for RERI in the documentation.